OleHolmNielsen/Niflheim_system/docs/Slurm_installation.rst

 It is a good idea to increase the number of threads from 2 to 10 by::

   OPTIONS="--key-file=/etc/munge/munge.key --num-threads=10"

+Munge_ prior to version 0.5.15 has an issue_94_ *excessive logging of: "Suspended new connections while processing backlog"* which might cause the `munged.log` file to **fill up the system disk**, so upgrading to 0.5.18 or greater is recommended.

 .. _Munge_release: https://github.com/dun/munge/releases
 .. _issue_94: https://github.com/dun/munge/issues/94